- 3 to 3-1/2 cups all-purpose flour

 - 3 to 4 teaspoons milk

 - Punch dough down.
 Turn onto a lightly floured surface.
-Roll into an 18x9-in. rectangle; sprinkle with filling to within 1 in. of edges.
+Roll into an 18-in. x 9-in. rectangle; sprinkle with filling to within 1 in. of edges.
 Roll up tightly jelly-roll style, starting with a long side; seal ends.

 - Place seam side down on a greased 12-in. pizza pan; pinch ends together to form a ring.
 With scissors, cut from outside edge two-thirds of the way toward center of ring at 1-in. intervals.
 Separate strips slightly; twist to allow filling to show.
 Cover and let rise until doubled, about 40 minutes.

-- Preheat oven to 350°.
-Bake 18-22 minutes or until golden brown.
+- Bake at 350° for 18-22 minutes or until golden brown.
 Remove to a wire rack to cool completely.
-Combine glaze ingredients; drizzle over ring.
+Combine the glaze ingredients; drizzle over ring.
 Yield: 18-20 servings.

 "I’m not a big fan of walnuts, so I substituted them for almonds and it turned out great!
 The cinnamon really made the bread too, I love it!"